syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Incoming Message Styling

-The SfChat allows customizing the incoming message elements with various incoming message customizations as follows:
+You can applies the styling for the incoming message elements by setting the various incoming message key and values in resource dictionary.

 <table>
 <tr>